You need to book your screening test yourself.

 - your eyesight is poor or you are blind - you can ask that we contact you by phone instead

-You can check here if the GP practice or clinic you want to attend is wheelchair accessible.
-But it is best to also call them.
-This is to make sure in advance that they can help you with any needs you have.
+You can check if a GP practice or clinic is wheelchair accessible.
+But it is best to also contact them.
+This is to make sure they can help you with any needs you have.

-Tell the GP or nurse what is helpful to you when giving a screening sample.
+Tell the GP or nurse what is helpful to you when having a screening test.
 They are there to help you and make you feel comfortable.